ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 **Accessory**:
 : any product intended to interface with a Platform to connect to a Crowdsourced Network through the means described in these documents.

-**Manual Scanning**:
-: method(s) of  detection that involve(s) a user initiated scan for nearby Accessories.
-Contrast with Background Scanning.

 **Attacker**:
 : any individual, group, or organization that is attempting to engage in  and/or circumvention of the DULT Protocol.

+**Background Scanning**:
+: method(s) of Unwanted Tracking detection that are running in the background on all Devices and may trigger Unwanted Tracking Alerts.
+Contrast with Manual Scanning.

 **Crowdsourced Network**:
 : a service that Platforms communicate with to share and retrieve location information of Accessories.